Ashtanga yoga, Mindfulness and Buddhist Meditation with Ellen Johannesen

 Our retreat centre is set in 2.5 acres of grounds in a valley filled with olive and almond groves.

-Accommodation consists of seven twin rooms all with private ensuite bathroom.
+Accommodation consists of six twin rooms and one double room all with private ensuite bathroom.
 All rooms have been renovated to a high standard using locally sourced materials, to create a luxurious yet simple and understated feel.
 A large outdoor courtyard provides the main communal eating space, and several outdoor terraces offer a place to relax in the sun or the shade.

 Situated at the heart of the complex, the swimming pool acts like a colourful meeting point – with the blue water combining with the green olive trees and the red soil.